 For the purpose of the goodwill impairment test, the Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If an initial qualitative assessment identifies that it is more likely than not that the carrying value of a reporting unit exceeds its estimated fair value, an additional quantitative evaluation is performed under the twostep impairment test.
 Alternatively, the Company may elect to proceed directly to the quantitative goodwill impairment test.
 If based on the quantitative evaluation the fair value of the reporting unit is less than its carrying amount, the Company performs an analysis of the fair value of all assets and liabilities of the reporting unit.
 If the implied fair value of the reporting unit's goodwill is determined to be less than its carrying amount, an impairment is recognized for the difference.
 The fair value of a reporting unit is based on discounted estimated future cash flows.
 The fair value is also benchmarked against a market approach using the guideline public companies method.
 The assumptions used to estimate fair value include management's best estimates of future growth rates, operating cash flows, capital expenditures and discount rates over an estimate of the remaining operating period at the reporting unit level.
 Should the fair value of any of the Company's reporting units decline because of reduced operating performance, market declines, changes in the discount rate, or other indicators of impairment, charges for impairment may be necessary.
 Based on the Company's most recent annual goodwill impairment test performed as of May 31, 2014, the fair values of the Reinforcement Materials and Fumed Metal Oxides reporting units were substantially in excess of their carrying values.
 At that date, the fair value of the Purification Solutions reporting unit exceeded its carrying value by approximately 9%.
-At December 31, 2014, the Purification Solutions reporting unit had the most significant goodwill balance, in the amount of \$452 million.
-The future growth in the Purification Solutions business is highly dependent on achieving the expected volumes and margins in the activated carbon based mercury removal business.
-These volumes and margins are highly dependent on demand for mercury removal products and the Company's successful realization of its anticipated share of volumes in this segment over the next 3 years.
-The expected demand for mercury removal products significantly depends on: (1) the implementation and enforcement of environmental laws and regulations, particularly those that would require U.S. based coal-fired electric utilities to reduce the quantity of air pollutants they release, including mercury, to comply with the Mercury and Air Toxics Standards (MATS) that become effective beginning in April 2015 and (2) other factors such as the anticipated usage of activated carbon in the coal-fired energy units.
-Recently, the U.S. Supreme Court agreed to consider whether the Environmental Protection Agency ("EPA") appropriately considered costs in determining whether it is necessary and appropriate to regulate hazardous air pollutants emitted by electric utilities.
+At March 31, 2015, the Purification Solutions reporting unit had the most significant goodwill balance, in the amount of \$439 million.
+The future growth in the Purification Solutions segment is highly dependent on achieving the expected volumes and margins in the activated carbon based mercury removal business.
+These volumes and margins are highly dependent on demand for mercury removal products and the Company's successful realization of its anticipated share of volumes in this segment.
+The expected demand for mercury removal products significantly depends on: (1) the implementation and enforcement of environmental laws and regulations, particularly those that would require U.S. based coal-fired electric utilities to reduce the quantity of air pollutants they release, including mercury, to comply with the Mercury and Air Toxics Standards (MATS) and (2) other factors such as the anticipated usage of activated carbon in the coal-fired energy units.
+In November 2014, the U.S. Supreme Court agreed to consider whether the Environmental Protection Agency ("EPA") appropriately considered costs in determining whether it is necessary and appropriate to regulate hazardous air pollutants emitted by electric utilities, and oral arguments were heard by the Court in March 2015.
 It is not possible to predict the outcome of the Supreme Court's review of this matter.
-A meaningful change in the implementation of or requirements under MATS that negatively impacts the Company's growth assumptions and projected operating cash flows for the Purification Solutions business could result in asset impairment charges.